mrisen/inet-showcases/wireless/directionalselectivity/doc/index.rst

 The :ned:`RadioVisualizer` module can visualize antenna directional characteristics, using its antenna lobe visualization feature.
-For example, the radiation patterns of an isotropic and a directional antenna:
+For example, the radiation patterns of an isotropic and a directional antenna looks like the following:

 .. figure:: antennalobe4.png
    :width: 100%